YahiaBakour/SoftwareMiniProject/README.md

 As a user, I'd like to see a graph of weather data from previous days in my favorite locations.

 As a user, I want to be able to access my data anytime on any computer.

+As a user, I want a clean UI.

+As a user, I want to see a 404 page on incorrect URL entry.

+As a user, I want to see some charted data.